zwjat/bentopdf/CCLA.md

-# BentoPDF Corporate Contributor License Agreement (CCLA)
+# pdfup Corporate Contributor License Agreement (CCLA)

-Thank you for your organization's interest in contributing to BentoPDF.
+Thank you for your organization's interest in contributing to pdfup.
 This Corporate Contributor License Agreement ("Agreement") documents the rights granted by corporate contributors to the Project.

 By signing this Agreement, you accept and agree to the following terms and conditions for your organization's present and future Contributions submitted to the Project.